juanmardikian/Foreign-Exchange-P2/project-worksheet.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description
+Use this section to include a brief code snippet you are proud of, along with a brief description of why.

 ```
 function reverse(string) {